 Edexcel, BTEC and LCCI qualifications are awarded by Pearson, the UK's largest awarding body offering academic and vocational qualifications that are globally recognised and benchmarked.
-For further information, please visit our qualification websites at www.edexcel.com, www.btec.co.uk or www.lcci.org.uk.
-Alternatively, you can get in touch with us using the details on our contact us page at qualifications.pearson.com/contact us
+For further information, please visit our qualification website at qualifications.pearson.com.
+Alternatively, you can get in touch with us using the details on our contact us page at qualifications.pearson.com/contactus